Omar Bongo: Early life

-Political career
+Early political career

-Pre-Presidency

-After Gabon's independence in 1960, Albert-Bernard Bongo began his political career, rapidly rising through a succession of positions under President Léon M'ba.
+Bongo began his political career after Gabon's independence in 1960, rapidly rising through a succession of positions under President Léon M'ba.
 Bongo campaigned for M. Sandoungout in Haut Ogooué in the 1961 parliamentary election, choosing not to run for election in his own right; Sandoungout was elected and became Minister of Health.
-Bongo worked at the Ministry of Foreign Affairs for a time, and he was named Assistant Director of the Presidential Cabinet in March 1962; he was named Director seven months later.
-In 1964, during the only coup attempt in Gabon's history, M'ba was kidnapped and Bongo was held in a military camp in Libreville, though M'ba was restored to power two days later.
+Bongo worked at the Ministry of Foreign Affairs for a time, and he was named assistant director of the Presidential Cabinet in March 1962; he was named Director seven months later.
+In 1964, during the only coup attempt in 20th-century Gabon, M'ba was kidnapped and Bongo was held in a military camp in Libreville, though M'ba was restored to power two days later.

-On 24 September 1965, he was appointed as Presidential Representative and placed in charge of defense and coordination.
+On 24 September 1965, he was appointed as Presidential Representative and placed in charge of defence and coordination.
 He was then appointed Minister of Information and Tourism, initially on an interim basis, then formally holding the position in August 1966.
 M'ba, whose health was declining, appointed Bongo as Vice-President of Gabon on 12 November 1966.
-In the presidential election held on 19 March 1967, M'ba was re-elected as President and Bongo was elected as Vice-President during the same election.
-Bongo was in effective control of Gabon since November 1966 during President Léon M'ba's long illness.
+In the presidential election held on 19 March 1967, M'ba was re-elected as President and Bongo was elected as vice-president during the same election.
+Bongo was in effective control of Gabon since November 1966 during M'ba's long illness.